devendranaga/linux-systems-programming-with-c/dynamic_memory.md

  the string.
 This is because the string is terminated with a `\0` character.
 The reason being is that the length does not count the terminating `\0` character but it needs to be stored in the array.

+ Calling malloc with zero sized bytes is an undefined behavior.
+Sometimes the allocation happens and free is also possible but the memory is unusable.

  # calloc

 prototype: